lesterchan/wp-dbmanager/README.md

 * To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 ## Changelog
+* FIXED: Lots of people are still having problems with database password.
+Now I don't pass it through escapeshellarg()

 ### Version 2.73
 * FIXED: Unable to backup/restore database if user database password has certain special characters in them